 We live in a busy and loud world so it can be nice to have some peace and quiet, even when you’re out and about.
 Luckily this is possible thanks to the invention of noise cancelling headphones and these are the best ones you can buy.

-Bose and Sony are well-known for it but there are various alternatives out there.
-We also have round-ups for overall best headphones, wireless headphones, true wireless earbuds and cheap headpones if you're looking for something else.
+Bose and Sony are well-known for the tech but there are various alternatives out there.
+We also have round-ups for overall best headphones, true wireless earbuds and cheap headphones if you're looking for something else.
+Scroll to beyond the list for our advice on noise-cancelling headphones.

 These 2nd-gen headphones from Bose are almost perfect and are easily among the most comfortable we've ever tested making them a great choice for long commutes and flights.